Mircea Merca1, Ken Ono2, Wei-Lun Tsai3

 DOI 10.56082/annalsarscimath.2025.1.95

-PUBLISHED in Annals Academy of Romanian Scientists Series on Mathematics on Its Application, Volume 17 no 1, 2025
+PUBLISHED in Annals Academy of Romanian Scientists Series on Mathematics and Its Application, Volume 17 no 1, 2025